-I use OneNote 2016 as the first stop to manage shorter texts typically captured from the WEB, but I find OneNote less suited for longer texts which I prefer to have as a PDF file.
+I use OneNote 2016 as the first stop to manage shorter texts typically captured from the WEB, but I find the OneNote concept less suited for longer texts which I prefer to have in a PDF file.

 Using the old desktop version has several benefits :

 It allows you to do proper backups.
 Read the horror story about having no backup when the Microsoft OneNote server mess-up : https://community.spiceworks.com/topic/2246511-onenote-has-a-dark-side-stop-using-onenote-until-you-read-this

 It allows you to export the full Notebook or just a Section or just a Page to a PDF file which may include automatically generated Bookmarks after some unknown rule.

 The continuously updated OneNote iPad ( and Android ) app handles the older OneNote 2016 files fine so both apps can be used for daily use as preferred.

 Preferred File Types :

 I have most static content documents in one of these file types :